Obc

 residual_tolerance#

-The tolerance for the residual of the eigenpairs.
+The tolerance on the residual of an eigenpair.

-Modes above this tolerance are considered wrong and are not used.
+Modes exceeding this tolerance are considered spurious and are discarded.

 Only used if algorithm is set to "spectral".